croservices/cro/docs/reference/cro-http-router.md

 ## Applying middleware in a route block

-**Note:** This describes a feature that is only partially implemented in the current version of Cro.
-The block convenience forms will be included in an upcoming release.

 In Cro, middleware is a component in the request processing pipeline.
 It may be installed at the server level (see `Cro::HTTP::Server` for more), but also per `route` block using the `before` and `after` functions.
 For readers new to